codebar/android-tutorials/worksheets/espresso-testing/index.md

 This pattern of getting the view with a set of requirements and then checking something with it forms the basis of how Expresso tests work.

-The completed test file should now look like this:
+The completed test file should now look like this (_remember, don't copy this directly as some of your code (such as the package name) need to be different.
+As your coach if you are not sure_):

 ```java
 package io.codebar.cookieclicker;